Skip to Content

 • The Army’s Qualitative Management Program (QMP) is a powerful force-shaping tool used to deny continued service to NCOs in the rank of SSG through CSM/SGM.
 While the QMP may be the single greatest threat to an Army NCO’s military career, most Soldiers know little about the process until they are notified of selection for QMP.

 Military Justice Attorneys (MJA) has successfully helped Soldiers fight unjust QMP actions.
-If you have been notified of selection for QMP, contact us today for your free consultation.
+If you have been notified of selection for QMP, contact us today for your consultation.

 OVERVIEW